 Travelers to India originally followed ancient or medieval land trade routes through Arabia or through northern Africa if they traveled by water bridging the eastern Africa coast and the west coast of India.
 In the 15th century, however, the Turks occupied key land routes to the East, making them unprofitable for merchants.
 This led to a drive to find a purely sea-route to India (Davies 40).
 Christopher Columbus erroneously believed he could sail around the world and reach India’s east coast, but it was instead Portuguese captain Vasco da Gama who, in 1498, sailed around the southern tip of Africa and reached India purely by sea.

 The gradual process of trying to surmount the obstacle posed by Africa resulted in a thorough mapping of its coastline.
 The Portuguese were content to trade with the coastal cities of the subcontinent, though, and they made little progress into the interior lands of India.
 It was not until the British tried to follow the same routes to India that Europeans explored the interior.
-In 1614, the British destroyed the Portuguese navy at India and began to set up their own trade contacts (Madan 46).
+In 1614, the British destroyed the Portuguese navy near India and began to set up their own trade contacts (Madan 46).

 Throughout the 17th century, the focus of map-making in India shifted from coastlines to interior rivers (Madan 47).
 Travel guides began to map not only geography, but also the social and cultural aspects of the various empires in the subcontinent.
 This material helped traders develop closer and more efficient ties with their business partners.
 Royally-sponsored explorers also sought to map as much of India as possible so that England’s commerce could reach all possible customers.

-In the late 18th century, British concerns in India shifted from commerce to control.
+In the late 18th-century, British concerns in India shifted from commerce to control.
 Under British governor-general Lord Wellesley, the British began to slowly claim pieces of territory in the subcontinent.
 In 1799, after a series of short wars between England and an Indian leader named Tipu Sultan, Tipu’s holdings were divided among various other Indian kingdoms (Itihaas).
 As part of this partitioning, however, England annexed a large portion of the lands, and for the first time actually considered parts of India its colonies.
 Gradually thereafter, over the course of several decades, increasingly more land came under British control (Davies 56).